-A winner of no shortage of accolades - Corrie picked up BBC’s 2013 Young Scottish Jazz Musician of the Year, Scottish Jazz Awards "Up and Coming Artist" in 2012, countless others during his time at college and has been nominated in the Parliamentary Jazz Awards several times including this year - Corrie owes his talents to the myriad supportive communities he has himself been crucial to.
-He is an alumni of both Tommy Smith Youth Jazz Orchestra and National Youth Jazz Orchestra of Scotland and has been mentored by the likes of Mark Guiliana, Kendrick Scott and Ari Hoenig as well as Ghanaian kpanlogo master Saddiq Addy, nephew of the legendary Mustapha Tettey Addy.
-He has also studied the traditional music of Zimbabwe, Madagascar, Benin and other parts of Africa alongside his prodigious creative companion, guitarist Rob Luft.
+A winner of no shortage of accolades - Corrie picked up BBC’s ‘Young Scottish Jazz Musician of the Year 2013’ prize, Scottish Jazz Awards ‘Up and Coming Artist’ in 2012, countless others during his time at college and has attended countless other award ceremonies as a nominee for the likes of Jazz FM’s ‘Jazz Act of the Year’, and the UK Parliament’s ‘Best Newcomer’ and ‘Album of the Year’ - Corrie owes his talents to the myriad supportive communities he has himself been crucial to.
+He is an alumni of both Tommy Smith Youth Jazz Orchestra and the National Youth Orchestra of Scotland and has been mentored by the likes of Mark Guiliana and Kendrick Scott as well as Ghanaian kpanlogo master Saddiq Addy, nephew of the legendary Mustapha Tettey Addy.
+He has also studied the traditional and modern music of Zimbabwe, Madagascar, Benin and DR Congo alongside his prodigious creative companion, guitarist Rob Luft.

-Corrie is an original, open-minded questing talent who is destined to extend the parameters of what it means to be a drummer.
+Corrie is an original, open-minded, questing talent who is destined to extend the parameters of what it means to be a drummer.